Luis Garcia Player Props: Nationals vs. Cubs

-After going 1-for-4 with an RBI in his last game, Luis Garcia and the Washington Nationals take on the Chicago Cubs (who will start Marcus Stroman) at 7:05 PM ET on Wednesday.
+The Washington Nationals and Luis Garcia, who went 0-for-2 last time in action, battle Jameson Taillon and the Chicago Cubs at Nationals Park, Thursday at 1:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Cubs.
+In his last game he had a hitless performance (0-for-2) against the Cubs.

 Luis Garcia Game Info & Props vs. the Cubs